 With more than 430,000 inhabitants, the city of Palma de Mallorca is the capital of Majorca and the seat of the regional government of the Balearic Islands.
-The city and indeed the entire Balearic Islands are characterized by the service sector.
-The predominant economic activities are related to the tourism, trade and sports event and media industries.
+The city, and indeed the entire Balearic Islands, are characterized by the service sector.
+The predominant economic activities are related to the tourism, trade, sports events and media industries.

-Palma has a very well-developed public transport network, and EMT, the public transport company, runs buses which connect all parts of the city and the suburbs almost around the clock.
+Palma has a very well-developed public transport network, and the EMT (public transport company) runs buses connecting all parts of the city and the suburbs almost around the clock.

-Studying on an island that is one of the most popular holiday destinations has many benefits.
-With more than 300 sunny days a year, and an average of 7.9 hours of sunshine per day, Palma offers students plenty of opportunities in their spare time.
-The island combines a high quality of life with a pronounced lifestyle factor.
-Palma is international meeting point for young people from all over the world.
-The Mediterranean on the doorstep and a stunning old town with an extraordinary flair, Palma de Mallorca offers something for everyone.
+Studying on an island which is one of the most popular holiday destinations has many advantages.
+With more than 300 sunny days a year, and an average of 7.9 hours of sunshine per day, there are plenty of leisure opportunities.
+The island combines a high quality of life with an active, outdoor lifestyle.
+Palma is an international meeting point for young people from all over the world.
+With the Mediterranean on the doorstep and a stunning old town with extraordinary character, Palma de Mallorca offers something for everyone.

-There is a great range of leisure activities in Palma and on the entire island.
+There is a great range of leisure activities in Palma and on the entire island, all year round.

 In the winding streets of the old town you will find many shops, restaurants and cafes.
-The boulevards Paseo del Borne and La Rambla as well as the pedestrian area of the old town make every shopping heart beat faster.
-For night owls, the party area on the Playa de Palma is very easy to reach by bus.
+The boulevards Paseo del Borne and La Rambla, as well as the pedestrian area of the old town, are a delight for shoppers.
+For night owls, the party area in the Playa de Palma is very easy to reach by bus.

-The possibilities for recreational athletes are almost limitless: miles of running tracks directly on the sea, routes developed for road bike and mountain bike fans can be found in and around Palma, as well as sports fields and gyms.
+The possibilities for sports enthusiasts are almost limitless: miles of running tracks directly on the sea and routes developed for both road and mountain bikes can be found in and around Palma, as well as sports fields and gyms.
 There are currently 22 golf courses on the island.

-There are various leisure and sports activities of our students such as: football, beach volleyball or fitness, balancing your daily study routine.
+There are various leisure and sports activities organized by and for our students, such as: football, beach volleyball or fitness to balance with your daily study routine.

-If you have statutory health insurance, there will be sufficient insurance coverage in Spain, too.
-If you are privately insured, please clarify in advance whether you are covered by the insurance while in other EU countries.
-The medical care in Palma is very good and meets German standards.
-Numerous German doctors are established on the island, and many are located directly in Palma or in the immediate vicinity.
-Many hospitals also offer translation services in a variety of languages.
+If you have statutory health insurance, you should be covered in Spain, too.
+If you are privately insured, please clarify in advance whether you are covered by the insurance policy while in other EU countries.
+The medical care in Palma is very good and meets international standards.
+Many hospitals offer translation services in a variety of languages.